claresudbery/clare-wiki-ably/pages/coding/mobile/swift-xcode.md

             - I want to offer multiple subscrptions - one for Wordfully and one for Wordlessly - so I created a separate subscrption group for Wordfully
         - Cleared for sale
             - This enables it
+        - Family sharing
+            - Click to turn on
         - Click the + button to set up a subscription price
             - This will ask you for a starting currency and price, and then allow you to tweak the converted prices for other regions
         - Click + to add a localization